13 February 2017

 The new rules are clearly geared towards making products easier for customers to understand.
 To make that a reality, banks and building societies also need to be making an effort to change the way they talk to their customers.

-These summary boxes are mandatory.
-That doesn’t mean providers aren’t
+These summary boxes are not optional.
+But that doesn’t mean providers aren’t

-allowed to also give key information in other ways.
-But currently, companies are looking to be in step with the new regulation – which means summary boxes are front and centre, at the expense of clarity at times.
+allowed to also supply key information in other ways.
+Currently, companies are looking to be in step with the new regulation – which means summary boxes are front and centre, at the expense of clarity at times.

 The idea itself isn’t necessarily a bad one.
-But some tweaks are needed, and perhaps firms could be given a bit of leeway, to make sure that this is genuinely helpful for customers.
+But some tweaks are needed, and perhaps firms could be given a bit of leeway with the format, to make sure that these boxes are genuinely helpful for customers.

 More from the Fairer Finance team